madhurabindu/CreationalPatterns/Factory/Readme.md

 # Factory Method (Creational Pattern)
+## Overview
 In Factory pattern, we create object without exposing the creation logic to client and the client use the same common interface to create new type of object.
-<br/>As in this example, moving of your client to a new configuration mechanism over the life of the software does not affect the client code.
+It is creational design pattern that provides an interface for creating objects but allows subclasses to alter the type of an object that will be created.

+## Intent
+- Separate the creational logic from rest of the code
+- Defer the instantiation logic to sub class to enable extensibility
+- "new" operator thorughout the code is considered harmful

+## Configuration Example
+The Example depicts a system which was built with its configuration in CSV format.
+Over time as the technology evolved and the complexity of the system increased, the system was moved to XML based configuration.
+Later on with support of web based application, the configuration in the JSON format is supported.

+In this example, Different Repositories (Creator) can choose which  Configuration (Product) to create.
-<br/>Adding of new config mechnism only needs adding of a new code and making change in one single method.
+Supporting a new configuration only needs new implementation and plugging in the code to the creation loigc.

-## UML Diagram
+## Factory method UML Diagram
 ![plot](./factory.gif)

 ## Mapping the UML classes to Example code